MattesGroeger/MGBenchmark/Readme.md

 ### Customize the MGConsoleOutput

 The provided console target is very customizable.
-You can configure the output by providing a strings containing placeholders.
-These placeholders differ for the `step:` and `total` benchmark:
+You can configure the output by providing strings containing placeholders.
+The available placeholders differ for the `step:` and `total` benchmark:

 **Step**
 ```